Bruins survive elimination, beat Senators in double OT (Video)

 The Boston Bruins held off playoff elimination with a 3-2 comeback double overtime Game 5 victory at the Ottawa Senators on Friday.

 Young forward Sean Kuraly scored the first two goals of his NHL career, including the game-winner, to send the series back to Boston for Game 6 on Sunday.
-In the second extra session, Kuraly put home a rebound off a David Backes shot on goal at the 10:19 mark to give his team the victory.
+In the second extra session, Kuraly put home a rebound at the 10:19 mark to give his team the victory.

+“It feels good,” Kuraly said.
+“Keep the series going and do what we came here to do.
+It was a good night.”

 [Follow Puck Daddy on social media: Twitter | Instagram | Facebook | Tumblr]